Charities and VAT registration

 You can reclaim the VAT you were charged on goods and services relating to your taxable business activities.

-If you supply goods outside the EU free of charge (for example as aid) you can treat this as a zero-rate business activity (0% VAT) so you can reclaim the VAT on any associated costs.
+If you supply goods outside the UK free of charge (for example as aid), you can treat this as a zero-rate business activity (0% VAT) so you can reclaim the VAT on any associated costs.